Are Stepwells in India Safe for Kids? A Mum’s Guide

 The first time I took my kids to a stepwell in India, during our stay in Delhi, their little jaws dropped.

-“My goodness, Mumma, is this a castle under the ground?” whispered my daughter, as I hovered nervously near the edge, counting every step.
+“My goodness, Mumma… is this a castle under the ground?” whispered my daughter as she leaned over the first landing.

-That’s the magic of exploring India with kids—what feels ancient and overwhelming to us becomes pure adventure to them.
+That’s the magic of stepwells with kids.
+What feels ancient and overwhelming to us becomes pure adventure to them.

 For us, Gujarat’s stepwells were the real showstoppers.
-From the intricate carvings of Adalaj Vav to the sheer grandeur of Rani-ki-Vav (a UNESCO World Heritage site and featured on the ₹100 note), each stepwell had its own story, making history feel less like a textbook and more like an open-air playground.
+From the intricate carvings of Adalaj Vav to the grandeur of Rani Ki Vav (a UNESCO World Heritage site), each one felt like stepping into history — part open-air classroom, part real-life maze.

-Rajasthan’s baoris, with their mysterious stairways and hidden corners, were equally mesmerizing—especially when the kids raced down the zig-zag steps like it was a giant puzzle.
+Rajasthan’s baoris, with their zig-zag staircases and dramatic symmetry, were equally mesmerizing — especially when the kids treated them like giant puzzles.

-Check out our guide to the Top 15 Kid-Friendly Places to Visit in India for more ideas to plan your next adventure with children.”
+Check out our guide to the Top 15 Kid-Friendly Places to Visit in India for more ideas to plan your next adventure with kids in this incredible country.

 Are stepwells worth visiting in India with kids?